Yes, but we recommend you review our walk-in FAQ page before attending our office without an appointment.

 - Personal injury: You have been involved a car accident, had a slip & fall, or been bitten by a dog, or you have been sexually assaulted.
 We do not represent clients in medical malpractice cases, or injuries caused by the police.

 - Legal Aid: You have received a legal aid certificate from Legal Aid Ontario.
 Click here to learn more about that.
+NOTE: We are not currently accepting new legal aid cases.

 A consultation fee applies to all other areas of law.
 If you call us regarding more than one issue, a consultation fee will apply if any of the issues do not appear in the above list.